Measure and Probability on General Spaces

 A key point of confusion in probability theory is the confounding of its abstract mathematical structure with the interpretations that arise in particular applications.
 This confusion is made all the worse by the long history of attempts to derive probability theory from these particular applications.

-Consider, for example, a binary space X = {0, 1} that corresponds to the two sides of a coin.
-In particular let 0 denote tails and 1 denote heads.
-Any probability distribution over X can be quantified with the probability p \in [0, 1] allocated to the point 1, which gives the consistent probability allocations \begin{align*} \pi( \emptyset; p ) &= 0 \\ \pi( {0}; p ) &= 1 - p \\ \pi( {1}; p ) &= p \\ \pi( X; p ) &= 1. \end{align*}
+Consider, for example, a binary space X = {0, 1} that corresponds to whether a two-sided coin lands with its head side or its tail side up.
+In particular, let 0 denote a flip that lands tails up, and 1 denote a flip that lands heads up.
+Any probability distribution over X can be quantified with the probability p \in [0, 1] allocated to the point 1, which gives the consistent probability allocations \begin{align*}

-At the same time we use probability theory to model any uncertainty in which of the possible frequency models best matches the true behavior of the coin.
-In particular we can construct a probability distribution over the unit interval to quantify how compatible each probability allocation p \in [0, 1] is with our knowledge of the coin.
+At the same time, we use probability theory to model any uncertainty in which of the possible frequency models best matches the true behavior of the coin.
+In particular, we can construct a probability distribution over the unit interval to quantify how compatible each probability allocation p \in [0, 1] is with our knowledge of the coin.

 7 Conclusion

 The technical exploration of measures and probability distributions goes far beyond the introduction in this chapter.
-Unfortunately many textbooks that cover this material can be difficult to parse without extensive mathematical experience.
+Unfortunately, many textbooks that cover this material can be difficult to parse without extensive mathematical experience.
 My personal favorite is Folland (1999) which, while technically rigorous, provides more exposition and motivation than I have found in other treatments.

 8 Acknowledgements